nikita-kazakov/nikita-kazakov.github.io/_posts/2020-09-27-vpn-from-vps.md

 tags: tech
 ---

 Bottom Line — using a VPN is great for online privacy.
-Hosting it on a VPS ensures your IP won't be blacklisted.asy to setup with a script.
+Hosting it on a VPS ensures your IP won't be blacklisted.
 It's easy to setup with an automated script.

 I previously wrote about how VPNs can protect you from from packet sniffing on public WIFIs and from ISPs knowing which sites you visit (some sell this information).